 When viewing your scorecard or schedule, the handicap might not match what's in the player list because your league is set to calculate a Handicap Index for a player, which is based on the rating/slope for the tee box the player is playing.
 When you do that, your Handicap Index is converted to a Course Handicap for the round.

-It's done because your "handicap index" is not a measure of scores for any specific course, it's a measure of the player regardless of the course being played.
-That's the beauty of it, it "travels" to other courses.
+It's done because your "index" is not a measure of ability for any specific course.
 It's an objective measure of a player's ability no matter what course they play, or which tee boxes they play from.

 This should make sense.
-Bob played the harder tees, shot the same score as Chris, therefore his Handicap Index should be lower.
+Bob played the harder tees, shot the same score as Chris, therefore his index should be lower.
 It should be lower because an "80" from the Blue tees is a "better score" than an "80" from the White tees.

 Now let's say Bob and Chris were to play a match.
 Again, Bob is going to play the Blue tees, and Chris the white tees.
 If we used the "index" value it wouldn't be fair to Bob, as he would be giving Chris 7 strokes, even though they shoot the SAME SCORE each time they play.
 So what do you do?
 You convert the Index back to a Course Handicap based on the tees they are playing.